Identity pool of Microsoft Entra joined machine identity

 -

-Log in to Azure AD, and get the access token to MS Graph API.
+Log in to Microsoft Entra ID, and get the access token to the MS Graph API.
 Use this access token as a value of

 $AzureADAccessToken